 Template literal commands with variable interpolation

-Deno Sandbox provide a sandboxed environment for evaluating JavaScript code.
-This is useful for evaluating code that is not trusted or for testing code that is not safe to run in the main runtime.
+Deno Sandbox provides a sandboxed Linux microVM.
+This is useful for evaluating code that is not trusted or for testing code that is not safe to run in your main runtime.

 import { Sandbox } from "@deno/sandbox";